Radiation for Dogs

 Radiation for Dogs Safety and Side Effects

-There are many safety guidelines for the use of radiation therapy due to the dangers of exposing healthy tissue to ionizing radiation.
+There are many safety guidelines for using radiation therapy due to the dangers of exposing healthy tissue to ionizing radiation.

-You are probably familiar with some of the risks of radiation exposure from nuclear power plants, x-rays, etc. The advanced planning technology that we use today for radiation treatments is much safer and more controlled than a reactor meltdown, but there are still some things that can go wrong.
+You are probably familiar with some of the risks of radiation exposure from nuclear power plants, x-rays, etc. The advanced planning technology we use today for radiation treatments is much safer and more controlled than a reactor meltdown, but some things can go wrong.

-Exposure to the same radiation that we use to treat cancer can cause cancer as well.
+Exposure to the same radiation we use to treat cancer can also cause cancer.
 It can also damage healthy tissue.
 This is why regulations and safety protocols around the use of radiation are so strict, and why facilities capable of housing this technology are few and far between.

-Side effects of radiation therapy are divided into two categories.
-These categories are broadly referred to as early side effects and late side effects.
+The side effects of radiation therapy are divided into two categories.
+These categories are broadly referred to as early and late side effects.

 Early Radiation Side Effects

-These are effects that typically show up within the first two weeks of starting therapy and can continue for about one month after the total dose is delivered.
+These effects typically show up within the first two weeks of starting therapy and can continue for about one month after the total dose is delivered.

-The early side effects most commonly impact skin or mucus membranes that are in the field of radiation.
+The early side effects most commonly impact skin or mucus membranes in the radiation field.
 Mucus membranes include gums, inner lips, or moist surfaces within the mouth or nose.

-The visible changes that you may see at home are typically redness, ulcers, increased salivation, or other indicators of irritation.
-The skin may change color or pigment and fur or hair may fall out and have delayed or no regrowth.
+The visible changes you may see at home are typically redness, ulcers, increased salivation, or other indicators of irritation.
+The skin may change color or pigment, and fur or hair may fall out and have delayed or no regrowth.

-Because sometimes the GI tract can be in the field of treatment, the damaging of the healthy cells in the GI tract can lead to diarrhea.
+Because sometimes the GI tract can be in the field of treatment, damaging the healthy cells in the GI tract can lead to diarrhea.

-If the eye is in the treatment zone or is exposed, irritation of the surface of the eye and/or surrounding tissue is possible.5
+If the eye is in the treatment zone or is exposed, irritation of the eye’s surface and/or surrounding tissue is possible.5

-There are supportive measures to help minimize the impacts of these side effects and decrease the risk of secondary infection for your dog, so be sure to discuss these concerns with the doctor.
+There are supportive measures to help minimize the impacts of these side effects and decrease your dog’s secondary infection risk, so be sure to discuss these concerns with the doctor.

 Late Radiation Side Effects

-These are effects that happen more than six months (usually many years) after therapy and tend to affect tissue that grows more slowly with cells that have slower turnover rates.
+These effects happen more than six months (usually many years) after therapy and tend to affect the tissue that grows more slowly, in cells with slower turnover rates.
 This includes bone, nervous system tissue, and cartilage.

 These effects are highly dependent on tumor type and surrounding tissue.
 Late side effects can also be seen as skin and muscle fibrosis.

-Late side effects are less common than acute effects and smaller single fractions with each treatment (dividing total dose into smaller dose treatments) reduces these risks.
+Late side effects are less common than acute effects, and smaller single fractions with each treatment (dividing the total dose into smaller dose treatments) reduce these risks.

 The likelihood of experiencing late side effects is less than 5%.6 Radiation-induced cancers are possible but extremely rare.
 If your dog is at risk for any specific long-term effects, your doctor will discuss these with you.